 Additionally, works to develop certain topics further have taken place, particularly by incorporating new criteria and explanatory examples to the Guidelines.
 They include those relating to:

-- when figurative mark containing purely descriptive/non-distinctive words passes the absolute grounds examination because the figurative element renders sufficient distinctive character,
+- when a figurative mark containing purely descriptive/non-distinctive words passes the examination of the absolute grounds because the figurative element renders sufficient distinctive character,

-- the impact of non-distinctive/weak components of marks in the examination of likelihood of confusion.
+- the impact of non-distinctive/weak components of marks in the examination of the likelihood of confusion.

 The ASEAN Common Guidelines for the Substantive Examination of Trade Marks are available in English and its publication is an effort of the ASEAN IP Offices to continue promoting transparency and increasing predictability for the benefit of users and examiners of IP Offices.